Pijnacker Centrum RandstadRail station

 Pijnacker Centrum is a RandstadRail station located in Pijnacker, the Netherlands.

 History

 The railway station opened here on 1 October 1908 as part of the Hofpleinlijn.
 This station was closed on 3 June 2006 for conversion to a RandstadRail metro station.

 The RandstadRail station opened on 10 September 2006 for the RET Erasmuslijn metro service, currently line E. The station features 2 platforms, that are the same height as the train doors.

 In 2006 and 2007 the service was operated as a shuttle Rotterdam Hofplein - Nootdorp.
 The station lies in the centre of Pijnacker, near the Oostlaan.

+In 2017 a pilot project was proposed to have a night-time metro service from Rotterdam to Pijnacker.
+The municipal council rejected the stop at Pijnacker-Centrum station for the night service because of noise pollution.

 Train services

 The following services currently call at Pijnacker Centrum:

 Bus service

 These service departs from near the station, on the Oostlaan, one level higher than the station: